Voicing the Past, Grounded in the Present

 They say our family fears water; they think I am afraid

+to drown.
 I dig clams from the flats, ocean licking

 the rolled ends of my trousers, mud squelching